Protect Your Interests When Alimony Is Under Discussion

 Whether you are facing divorce or separation, alimony payments may be a significant concern.
 Alimony (a.k.a. spousal support) is widely discussed when spouses separate, but the family law court will not determine that it is necessary in all cases.
 To gain a proper understanding of how alimony payments might affect your case, it is critical to consult an experienced divorce attorney as soon as possible.

 Your spousal support agreement will be considered along with property division.
-At The Law Offices of Jeffrey Jones in Bartlett, Tennessee, we help each of our clients gain a comprehensive understanding of how the factors that determine alimony payments will affect their unique situations and which type(s) of alimony might be possible.
+At The Law Office of Jeffrey Jones in Bartlett, Tennessee, we help each of our clients gain a comprehensive understanding of how the factors that determine alimony payments will affect their unique situations and which type(s) of alimony might be possible.

 When your livelihood or standard of living is under threat, we help you gain confidence and certainty.